fltt/make4java/README.md

 info autoconf
 ```

+> **NOTE**: It's a well known limit of the `Autotools` the inability to
+> manage pathnames containing whitespaces and "special characters" in
+> them (see the `Autoconf` info page for a complete list).
+> So, if your project files or your tools contain special characters in
+> their name, expect troubles.
+> A simple fix is to create symbolic links -- without special characters
+> in their pathnames -- to those files and/or tools and give `configure`
+> the names of the symbolic links.

 ### The Makefile.in ###
 For the sake of clarity and documentation, the `Makefile.in` was split
 into the following parts: